-Data Compression in the Oracle Airlines Data Model
+Data Compression in the Oracle Communications Data Model

 A key decision that you must make is whether to compress your data.
 Using table compression reduces disk and memory usage, often resulting in better scale-up performance for read-only operations.
 Table compression can also speed up query execution by minimizing the number of round trips required to retrieve data from the disks.
 Compressing data however imposes a performance penalty on the load speed of the data.
-Most of the base tables in the Oracle Airlines Data Model are compressed tables.